bollywoodEmnlp/bollywood-code/README.md

     --------------------------------------------------------------

-note:  the second column is for the gender.
+note:  the second column in id_bollyArtist.map is for the gender.
 0 - male ; 1 - female